Sandwich: Language

 In Britain and Australia, the term sandwich is more narrowly defined than in the US: it usually refers to an item that uses sliced bread from a loaf.
 An item with similar fillings but using an entire bread roll cut horizontally in half, is generally referred to as a roll, or with certain hot fillings, a burger.
-However, in Australia hot sliced (not ground) beef between two slices of toasted bread is referred to as a steak sandwich: the sliced loaf bread distinguishes the steak sandwich from a burger.
+However, in Australia hot sliced (not ground) beef between two slices of toasted bread is referred to as a steak sandwich.

 The verb to sandwich has the meaning "to position anything between two other things of a different character, or to place different elements alternately," and the noun sandwich has related meanings derived from this more general definition.
 For example, an ice cream sandwich consists of a layer of ice cream between two layers of cake or biscuit.
 Similarly, Oreos and Custard creams are described as sandwich biscuits (UK/Commonwealth) or sandwich cookies (US) because they consist of a soft filling between the baked layers.
 In corporate finance, Dutch Sandwich and Double Irish with a Dutch sandwich refer to schemes for tax evasion.

 The word butty, originally referring to a buttered slice of bread, is common in some northern and southern parts of England and Wales as a slang synonym for "sandwich," particularly to refer to certain kinds of sandwiches including the chip butty, bacon butty, or sausage butty.
 Sarnie is a similar colloquialism.
 Likewise, the word sanger is used for sandwich in Australian slang.
 The colloquial Scottish word piece may refer either to a sandwich or to a light meal, especially one that includes a sandwich.
 For example, the phrase jeely piece refers to a jam sandwich.